History of Tunisia: Movement and Empire

 The Almohad movement [Arabic al-Muwahhidun, "the Unitarians"] ruled variously in the Maghrib starting about 1130 until 1248 (locally until 1275).
 This movement had been founded by Ibn Tumart (1077–1130), a Masmuda Berber from the Atlas mountains of Morocco, who became the mahdi.
 After a pilgrimage to Mecca followed by study, he had returned to the Maghrib about 1218 inspired by the teachings of al-Ash'ari and al-Ghazali.
 A charismatic leader, he preached an interior awareness of the Unity of God.
 A puritan and a hard-edged reformer, he gathered a strict following among the Berbers in the Atlas, founded a radical community, and eventually began an armed challenge to the current rulers, the Almoravids (1056–1147).
 These Almoravids [Arabic al-Murabitun, from Ribat, e.g., "defenders"] had also been a Berber Islamic movement of the Maghrib, which had run its course and since become decadent and weak.
-Although the Almoravids had once ruled from Mauritania (south of Morocco) toal-Andalus (southern Spain), Almoravid rule had never reached to Infriqiya.
+Although the Almoravids had once ruled from Mauritania (south of Morocco) to al-Andalus (southern Spain), Almoravid rule had never reached to Ifriqiya.

-Following Ibn Tumart's death, Abd al-Mu'minal-Kumi (c.1090–1163) became the Almohad caliph, circa 1130.
+Following Ibn Tumart's death, Abd al-Mu'min al-Kumi (c.1090–1163) became the Almohad caliph, circa 1130.
 Abd al-Mu'min had been one of the original "Ten" followers of Ibn Tumart.
 He immediately had attacked the ruling Almoravids and had wrestled Morocco away from them by 1147, suppressing subsequent revolts there.
 Then he crossed the straits, occupying al-Andalus (in Spain).
 In 1152 he successfully invaded the Hammadids of Bougie (in Algeria).
 His armies intervened in Zirid Ifriqiya, removing the Christian Sicilians by 1160.
 Yet Italian merchants from Genoa and Pisa had already arrived, continuing the foreign presence.

 "Abd al-Mu'min briefly presided over a unified Northwest African empire––the first and last in its history under indigenous rule".
 It would be the high point of Maghribi political unity.
 Yet twenty years later, by 1184, the revolt by the Banu Ghaniya had spread from the Balearic Islands to Ifriqiya (Tunisia), causing problems for the Almohad regime for the next fifty years.